OtsoH/OtsoH/README.md

 <div align="center">

-I build software end to end and I like the whole loop, from arguing about architecture to shipping the thing and watching it not break.
-I work best on small teams that move in tight increments, lean on CI and tests instead of vibes, and ship security thinking into features from the start.
+I build software end to end.
+I thrive in small teams that move fast in tight increments, lean heavily on CI and tests instead of vibes, and treat security as a feature, not an afterthought.
 I use AI tools in my workflows regularly because they make me faster, not because it's trendy.
-The code only matters if it solves a real problem for someone.
+And on the rare occasions I feel like abandoning all logic and descending into pure, unadulterated madness?
+That’s what Unity is for.

 </div>